jimhigson/oboe.js/writing/main/2_Introduction.md

 Introduction
 ============

-**introduction should be 2-5 pages**
+**introduction should be 2-5 pages (1,000 to 2,500 wrds)**

+Intro should:

+> What is the problem?
+How do I plan to solve it?
+What is the success
+> criteria?
+How will know if been successful?
+What is the motivation for
+> solving it?

 Increasing the perception of speed:

 -   Source that doing things early makes page feel faster.
 -   Also actually faster as well as being

 perceived as such since useful things can often be done before whole content is loaded.